-Ethics line Action 1 Required Designate a person responsible for the Ethics Line Action 1 Designate and make explicit the group of experts or body/bodies responsible for manag-Required ing and resolving notifications received via the Ethics Line (e.g., Permanent or Ad Hoc Ethics Committee, RRI Office(r), etc.) Define and make explicit the Ethics Line's communication channels (e-mail, telephone, online Action 3 Required form, app, etc.) Define and made explicit the type of notifications that can be made via the Ethics Line Action 4 Required (e.g., suggestions, proposals, queries, complaints, alerts and/or reports) Action 5 Required Define and made explicit the way in which the information collected through the Ethics Line is collected and managed (e.g., confidentially, anonymously or publicly) Action 6 Define and made explicit the way in which the information collected and managed through the Required Ethics Line is archived Action 7 Required Define and made explicit the basic functions of the Ethics Line Draw up an action protocol as an operating guide for receiving and managing notifications via Action 8 Required the Ethics Line (phases, timing, prevention, correction, promotion and dissemination actions, investigation processes for warning or complaint notifications, etc.) Action 9 Required Design and implemented some kind of process to monitor the proper operation of the Ethics Action 10 carried out communication actions aimed at improving knowledge and use of the Ethics Line Required by the RPO's/RFO's internal and/or external stakeholders To carry out communication actions to offer accountability to RPO/RFO stakeholders for the Action 11 Required progress and performance of the Ad Hoc Ethics Committee on R&I (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)
+Ethics line Action 1 Required Designate a person responsible for the Ethics Line Action 1 Required Designate and make explicit the group of experts or body/bodies responsible for managing and resolving notifications received via the Ethics Line (e.g. Permanent or Ad Hoc Ethics Committee, RRI Office(r), etc.) Action 3 Required Define and make explicit the Ethics Line's communication channels (e-mail, telephone, online form, app, etc.) Action 4 Required Define and made explicit the type of notifications that can be made via the Ethics Line (e.g. suggestions, proposals, queries, complaints, alerts and/or reports) Action 5 Required Define and made explicit the way in which the information collected through the Ethics Line is collected and managed (e.g. confidentially, anonymously or publicly) Action 6 Required Define and made explicit the way in which the information collected and managed through the Ethics Line is archived Action 7 Required Define and made explicit the basic functions of the Ethics Line Action 8 Required Draw up an action protocol as an operating guide for receiving and managing notifications via the Ethics Line (phases, timing, prevention, correction, promotion and dissemination actions, investigation processes for warning or complaint notifications, etc.) Action 9 Required Design and implemented some kind of process to monitor the proper operation of the Ethics Line Action 10 Required carried out communication actions aimed at improving knowledge and use of the Ethics Line by the RPO's/RFO's internal and/or external stakeholders Action 11 Required To carry out communication actions to offer accountability to RPO/RFO stakeholders for the progress and performance of the Ad Hoc Ethics Committee on R&I (e.g. monitoring report, impact report, web dashboard, newsletter, etc.)

-- Progress indicators to check that the organisation is consolidating Performance indicators to show the implementation actions that - have been performed and their effect.
+- 1) Progress indicators to check that the organisation is consolidating 2) Performance indicators to show the implementation actions that - have been performed and their effect.

-E.3.
-PHASE III: EVALUATION PHASE (STEP 7)
+E.1.3.
+PHASE III: EVALUATION PHASE (STAGE 7)